wp-plugins/my-calendar/readme.txt

 4. Category management page
 5. Settings page
 6. Location management
-7. Style and behavior editing
+7. Style editing
+8. Mini calendar
+9. Script/behavior editing
+10. Template editing

 == Upgrade Notice ==

-- Version 1.9 incorporates many new event editing and management options and a refresh of My Calendar's styles and scripts.
+- Version 1.9.0 incorporates many new event editing and management options and a refresh of My Calendar's styles and scripts.
 Some changes will require the new styles or scripts to work properly.
 Updated JavaScript and styles <em>will not be installed by default</em>, in order to avoid overwriting your changes, but you can update styles and scripts on their editing pages.
+Version 1.9.1 includes a set of bug fixes, but no major changes to 1.9.0.